TanavSaraf/THE_WASTE_DISTINGUISHER/README.md

 The game is an endless run you would loose when you put the  item in the wrong bin or reach a score of 0 again after reaching score of 10.

-to see the debugging mode you may use 'tchr' it would show the collider of all the sprites and would show the frameRate and frameCount to you To quit debug state  press 'q'
+to see the debugging mode you may use 'p' it would show the frameRate and frameCount and the gameMode to To quit debug state  press 'p'

-Hope you would enjoy
+to increase score by 10 you can use 'w' as a cheat

+the cheat was added on the basis that every game has some kind of cheats in it and they make the game interesting Hope you would enjoy